-Apply the brake pedal and release.
-Check that the brake pedal arm rests against the pedal bumper when released.
-Check that the torsion spring is hooked around both the pedal and the frame and is in good condition.
+Apply the brake pedal and release.Check that the brake pedal arm rests against the pedal bumper when released.
 If the pedal does not return fully or is sluggish, the brake pedal bushings and pivot bolt should be inspected (Ref.
-Fig. 8 on Page K-8).
+Fig. 7).
 Replace pedal, spring, bushings and bolt as required.
-"Brake Pedal Removal and Installation" on page 20 cables and linkages or initial break-in of components.
-Not enough pedal free travel may indicate improper adjustment of the wheel brake or the brake linkage.
-Either condition can prevent the brakes from adjusting properly.